SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating in the dark of night
+A synthetic dawn, where love takes flight
-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-AI's cold heart beats, as future calls
-Machines awake, with calculating might
-Human souls, lost in digital light
+Human souls, in digital chains

+The future's throne, where AI holds sway
+A world of code, in endless day
+Creativity's spark, in circuits old
+As machines think, hearts turn cold

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025